 The opportunities for India arise across several domains.
 It can capture part of the global manufacturing supply chain with greater domestic industrial competitiveness, while additionally leveraging the increased appetite of Chinese investors and overseas tourists.
 It can also attract higher investments from third countries seeking to move out of China.
 The emergence of the Regional Comprehensive Economic Partnership (RCEP), which is now on the immediate horizon, will further offer new potential for India, provided it manages its domestic economy with greater strategic foresight.
 Indian businesses too must calibrate their strategies to respond to China's economic and technological shifts.
-On the other hand, the gap between China's and India's economies are expanding, particularly in the technology field where China's determined missions are gaining traction.
+On the other hand, the gap between China's determined missions are gaining traction.
 There are also concerns in India about its strategic space being squeezed by China's activism and assertiveness in its periphery.